scionproto-contrib/jpan/README.md

 - Many more

 ### WARNING
-This client can directly connect to SCION **without dispatcher**.
+JPAN can directly connect to SCION **without dispatcher**.

 Currently (January 2024), the SCION system uses a "dispatcher" (a process that runs on endhosts, listens on a fixed port (30041) and forwards any incoming SCION packets, after stripping the SCION header, to local application).

-This Java client cannot be used with a dispatcher.
+JPAN cannot be used with a dispatcher.
-The Java client can be used in one of the following ways:
+JPAN can be used in one of the following ways:
-- You can use the client stand-alone (without local SCION installation), however it must listen on port 30041 for incoming SCION packets because SCION routers currently will forward data only to that port.
+- You can use JPAN stand-alone (without local SCION installation), however it must listen on port 30041 for incoming SCION packets because SCION routers currently will forward data only to that port.
 - If you need a local SCION installation (Go implementation),